aws/aws-sdk-js/README.md

 var S3 = require('aws-sdk/clients/s3');
 ```

+### With React

+To create React applications with AWS SDK, you can use [AWS Amplify Library](https://aws.github.io/aws-amplify/media/react_native_guide?utm_source=aws-js-sdk&utm_campaign=react) which provides React components and CLI support to work with AWS services.

 ### With Angular
 Due to the SDK's reliance on node.js typings, you may encounter compilation
 [issues](https://github.com/aws/aws-sdk-js/issues/1271) when using the